 The British Association of Monaco (BAM) was founded in 1935, and at the Committee meeting of 14th January, 1936, the Chairman announced that the Government of the Principality had authorised the formation of the Association and approved the Statutes.

-It has had a Community Support section from the earliest times, known at first as the Assistance Fund Sub-Committee, and it was minuted that "as a matter of principle the Relief Fund should not be used to assist gamblers."
-Today's community support team is run to the same standards of confidentiality as then, and is if anything even more careful to give help only to the truly deserving.
+A Community Support committee comprising of volunteers has been active from the earliest times.
+Originally called the Assistance Fund Sub-Committee it was formally recorded that "as a matter of principle the Relief Fund should not be used to assist gamblers!."
+Today's Community Support Team maintains the same standards of confidentiality as then, and implements a formal procedure for assessing every case.

 The profile of BAM members and the image of the Association have evolved over the years.
-Today BAM has more members, from a wider range of ages and lifestyles, than ever before, and both its community support and Social Events programmes reflect this change, in the variety and number of activities undertaken.
+Today BAM has more members, from a wider range of ages and lifestyles, than ever before, and the Social Events programmes reflect this change, in the variety and number of activities undertaken.
 The Events Team 'dry run' all proposed activities to ensure all events run smoothly.